AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-When the stage timer is paused, Total DMG received by all enemies on the field increases by 20% for 15s.
-Triggering it again resets the duration. | 15
-For every 60 SP restored, Total DMG received by enemies on the field increases by 10%.
-2 stacks max.
-Duration: 15s.
-Triggering it again resets the duration. | 15
+For every support Valkyrie whose type is different from the deployed Valkyrie, the deployed Valkyrie deals 3% more Physical and Elemental DMG | 5 When Valkyries counter or are countered by enemies, they deal 10% more Total DMG. | 10 Time slowed enemies take 8% bonus Total DMG for 4s.
+Triggering it again resets the duration. | 5

 !!! note
     Effective for 6.2.